• Skip to primary navigation

 The herb is native to the Mediterranean region and can now be found growing worldwide.

 • Key Characteristics: Thyme has an earthy and slightly minty flavor.
-It complements savory dishes well and adds depth to flavors.
+It complements savory dishes well and improves flavors.
 It can be used as a substitute for oregano, especially in recipes that benefit from its distinct taste.

 • Proper Ratio: Use an equal amount of thyme as a substitute for oregano.
 Adjust the quantity based on your recipe requirements.